Yes, you can refinance student loans with a private lender more than once in the quest for a lower interest rate and different repayment term.

 It’s all about the great rate chase.

-Having a certain debt-to-income ratio can help you qualify for a lower interest rate.
+Having a low debt-to-income ratio can help you qualify for a lower interest rate.
 So if you have a higher salary, get a big bonus, or pay off other debts, your debt-to-income ratio might improve.

 Similarly, if your credit score increases, you typically become more attractive to lenders.
 This could happen if you are using a small amount of your available credit, or if you find and correct a mistake on one of your credit reports.
 (Do student loans affect your credit score?
 Continuous on-time payments may have a positive effect.)